ivan-hc/AM/README.md

 During the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.

-# Development branches
-The first version, [AM 1.0](https://github.com/ivan-hc/AM-application-manager/tree/1.0) can only install, remove and search the desired application, updates are at the complete discretion and management of the latter.
-However, due to the automatic check for updates, each program may take longer than normal to start.
-[AM 2.0](https://github.com/ivan-hc/AM-application-manager/tree/2.0) has a `-u` option to automatically update all the programs in bulk, thanks to an "AM-updater" script that will check for updates from the source.

 # Repository and Multiarchitecture
 Each program is installed through a dedicated script, and all these scripts are listed in the "[repository](https://github.com/ivan-hc/AM-application-manager/tree/main/programs)" and divided by architecture.